Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Experiments and Results

 \subsection{Ablation Study}

-\textbf{Effect of Patch Selection Strategies.} In our default setting, we select the 16 patches with the highest patch imperceptibility scores (PIS), denoted as H-PSI.
-To evaluate the effectiveness of this selection strategy, we compare H-PSI with three alternative patch selection strategies: (1) L-PSI: Select the patches with the lowest PIS; (2) Random: Randomly select the patches; (3) FPSP: Use the FPS algorithm to sample the same number of points as H-PSI.
+\textbf{Effect of Patch Selection Strategies.} In our default setting, we select the 16 patches with the highest patch imperceptibility scores (PIS), denoted as H-PIS.
+To evaluate the effectiveness of this selection strategy, we compare H-PIS with three alternative patch selection strategies: (1) L-PIS: Select the patches with the lowest PIS; (2) Random: Randomly select the patches; (3) FPSP: Use the FPS algorithm to sample the same number of points as H-PIS.
 We evaluate their average performance on ModelNet40.
-As shown in Table~\ref{tab:select2}, the H-PSI strategy achieves the highest attack effectiveness and the strongest stealthiness.
+As shown in Table~\ref{tab:select2}, the H-PIS strategy achieves the highest attack effectiveness and the strongest stealthiness.
 This result underscores the advantage of selecting high-imperceptibility patches for local spectral trigger injection.

 \textbf{Effect of Selected Patch Number $m$.} In this section, we experiment with injecting the spectral trigger into varying numbers $m$ of selected patches during the training process.
 The experiments are conducted on ModelNet40 using PointNet++.
 As shown in Table~\ref{tab:patchnum}, as $m$ increases from 1 to 16, the CD value gradually decreases, indicating improved stealthiness.
 This suggests that selecting more patches within a reasonable range helps distribute perturbations more naturally, enhancing imperceptibility.
 However, when $m$ further increases to 32, where almost all points are perturbed, CD rises to 0.12, indicating that excessive modifications start to introduce noticeable distortions, reducing stealthiness.
 Based on these observations, we set $m = 16$ as the default configuration, as it achieves the optimal balance between imperceptibility (lowest CD), strong attack effectiveness, and benign accuracy.